Canolz/gilded-tros/README.md

-# GildedTros
+# Gilded Tros Refactoring Kata
+This Kata is based on the Gilded Rose Kata, originally created by Terry Hughes (http://twitter.com/TerryHughes).
+It is already on GitHub here.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.
+This project is done with Angular 18

 ## Development server